Matex600/social-edit-matt/README.md

   * Log in to Github.

-  * Access my repository using above link.
+  * Access my repository using the above link.

-  * In repository page select code next to Gitpod.
+  * In the repository page select code next to Gitpod.

   * Button, make sure HTTPS is selected.